 The Dedman College Dean’s office is very pleased to launch Inside Dedman College, a semi-annual newsletter for all Dedman College students, faculty, staff, and alumni.
 The newsletter will keep you abreast of new developments in Dedman College’s teaching, research, learning, and community engagement.
 It will also introduce you to faculty whose research takes them as far away as the other side of the galaxy or as close to hand as the inner workings of human consciousness.
 Additionally, we will offer profiles of students and the interesting, unconventional, sometimes unbelievable work they do in the classroom, the laboratory, and the community.

 The first issue of Inside Dedman College is coming to you shortly after the announcement that SMU has reached its $1 billion goal—and ahead of schedule!
 Dedman College has benefited enormously from this capital campaign, and among those benefits include the establishment of eight new endowed faculty positions; the inauguration of six new institutes, centers, and programs; and nearly $25,000,000 in scholarships, graduate fellowships, and student research funding.
-For more information on how the capital campaign is strengthening and improving Dedman College, click here.
+For more information on how the capital campaign is strengthening and improving Dedman College, visit the give page.

 Dedman College faculty continue to do groundbreaking research, publish in the top journals and university presses in the world, and receive accolades for their superior teaching, both in the classroom and out in the field.
 During the academic year 2014–2015, Dedman College faculty won millions of dollars in federal support for research; they garnered fellowships from the most prestigious federal agencies and private foundations in the country; and they amassed numerous awards for outstanding work in the classroom.